NieneB/InternshipReport/index.md

-Testing - questionnaire no experience.
-Maybe too positively asked.
+The test with the questionnaire was conducted very quickly and not thoroughly.
+The statements posed may be too positively asked.
 5 levels might be giving the people an opportunity of choosing 3 which is no saying.
 The participants are influenced by that they like heritage and understand the project in the bigger picture. participants are biased.
 Not enough participants.

-usefull comments. though no time to implement them.

-# Recommendations
+The test did provide useful comments and showed clearly where the user got stuck at or not.
+It brought in new ideas but there was no time to implement them and test them again.

 ## Website recommendations
+Because there are sufficient recommendations to be done to improve the web application, they are listed here below.
+Some are extra ideas, that didn't receive the time to be implemented.
+Others are recommendations done by the test group.

-Add more symbols and information behind it.
+* Add more symbols and information behind it.
-Make the application suitable for multiple browsers.
+* Make the application suitable for multiple browsers.
-Let the user invest, possible idea: Draw a field and add a field name.
+* Let the user invest, possible idea: Draw a field and add a field name.
-Implement more of the thought up ideas to make it more interesting.
+* Implement more of the thought up ideas to make it more interesting.
+* Add waiting sign while database query is running
+* Make the extra map layers visible always
+* Restructure the web page into a carrousel.
+Giving the information and maps more space on the screen and is for the user more easy to navigate between the different aspects of the application.
+* Lower the water body areas in the AHN dataset for a more beautiful and clear display on the transect line.
+* Find water body data from 1830 instead of 2015.

 # Conclusion
 Every geo-visualization needs to be looked at individually and specific for that type.
 A type of story must be selected to tell.